GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

   - Note that this does not require ssl, it only allows the possibility of ssl.
 To require ssl you need to comment out all of the other "host" lines, at least the "all" ones (I'm not sure about the replication ones).
     - If you're intending to connect with the modes "disable", "allow", "prefer", or "require" that will work.
 However, if you're going to use "verify-ca" or "verify-full" you will need to do more work.

-    - Testing domain with hosts?
+    - Testing domain with hosts.
       - sudo vim /etc/hosts
         - Add a line similar to
         - 127.0.0.1     your_domain
+          - Comment this line out after testing.
+I don't think this actually works in a way that will test the certificate.

     - WILL NEED TO WRITE A SCRIPT TO DO THIS WHEN UPDATING THE SSL TOO ################
     - You can also comment out the "local" lines as well, but that's up to you.
 I'd only do this to test out the connection locally.